kf6ufo/kf6ufo-wx-helios/README.md

 [wx-helios-direwolf](https://github.com/kf6ufo/wx-helios-direwolf) and
 [wx-helios-hamlib](https://github.com/kf6ufo/wx-helios-hamlib) submodules used
 to provide the Direwolf TNC and the `rigctld` daemon.
-Build both with the helper script, which automatically pulls the latest sources from GitHub:
+Build both with the helper script, which automatically pulls the latest sources from GitHub.
+Hamlib is built first so Direwolf can detect the libraries:

 ```bash
 ./build_external.sh